xant1986/MonitoringAgent/README.md

-# Monitoring Agent 2.1.0
+# Monitoring Agent 2.2.0

 This is a VB.Net Windows Service WMI Monitoring Agent

-This is a basic Windows monitoring agent that collects system, processor, memory, disk, and service data, logs it to a database and has the capability to send the data to a central server.
-It is built as a Windows service and runs every minute by default.
-Since this is a Windows service it is somewhat difficult to test so I have also created a second repository for a Console Application version of the Agent.
-Please use that if you are looking to learn the inner workings of this agent.
+This is a basic Windows monitoring agent that collects system, processor, memory, disk, and service data, and sends the data to a central server.
+It works in conjuntion with the Monitoring Server application.

+Changes for Version 2.2.0 (2015/12/27):

+This is the most significant change to the agent to date.
+The agent now runs in memory and does not write the database to disk.
+I will add some debugging to re-enable writing data to disk at a later time.
+Something like send to self.
+TCP Receive was not currently being used so I removed it for security reasons.

+1. Removed TCP receive, Agent Database

+2. Updated XML packets to provide a cleaner more consistant packet.

+3. Failed data is no longer resent

+4. Performance has improved significantly especially on the server side.

 Changes for Version 2.1.0 (2015/12/21):